- Dave Cerutti, email@example.com,

 post-doc, working on comparing molecular dynamics simulations to NMR

 relaxation results, and on coarse-grained models of ribosome assembly.

 who worked to integrate Amber implicit solvent models into evaluations of

 protein-ligand dockings.
-Now at Schrodinger in New York.
+Now at Gilead in Foster City, CA.

 - John Mongan, email@example.com, M.D./Ph.D.

 student from UCSD, who worked on implicit solvent simulations and novel ways

 to model pH-dependent behavior in macromolecules.
 Now a faculty member